Sweden

 Latest developments

-In a letter sent to ICAN the same month, Foreign Minister Billström reiterated his country’s ‘longstanding commitment to arms control, disarmament and non-proliferation’ but said that Sweden would maintain its ‘established policy of not signing the TPNW, as the Treaty, in our view, suffers from several key shortcomings and does not provide for a credible or effective path towards nuclear disarmament, non-proliferation or the promotion of peaceful uses of nuclear technology.’2
+In 2023, the then-Minister of Foreign Affairs of Sweden, Tobias Billström, wrote in a letter to the International Campaign to Abolish Nuclear Weapons that his country would maintain its ‘established policy of not signing the TPNW, as the Treaty, in our view, suffers from several key shortcomings and does not provide for a credible or effective path towards nuclear disarmament, non-proliferation or the promotion of peaceful uses of nuclear technology’.6

-Having observed the First Meeting of States Parties to the TPNW in 2022, Sweden opted not to attend the second such meeting held in November and December 2023
+Having observed the First Meeting of States Parties (1MSP) to the TPNW in 2022, Sweden opted not to attend the Second Meeting of States Parties (2MSP) in 2023.

 Recommendations